 A spring foundation may not be robust enough to carry an added headboard.

-If you’d love to decorate your bed with a headboard, box springs may not be a top-notch option for you since they lack the adequate reinforcements to lift the headboard.
+If you’d love to decorate your bed with a headboard, box springs may not be a top-notch option for you since they lack adequate reinforcements to lift the headboard.

 Plus, if you’ve bought a platform bed, a bed foundation seems unnecessary unless you wish to add height to your bed or it is a requirement to meet the warranty terms.

-Many modern mattresses not from memory foam firms still require you to use box springs if you want your warranties to stay valid.
+Many modern mattresses not from memory foam firms still require you to use low-profile box springs if you want your warranties to stay valid.